KRoverSystems/KRover/README.md

 ## Compiling and installing the k-loader

 ### Create a symbolic link to imee.h in kernel
-Go to oasis/k-loader/ and update the path in configure.sh execute configure.sh to create a symbolic link to imee.h
+Go to oasis/k-loader/configure.sh and update the path to kernel's imee.h accordingly. execute configure.sh to create a symbolic link to imee.h .

 ### compile & install
 ```